 What is whole life insurance?

-A whole life insurance policy offers lifelong coverage and a death benefit that your heirs may claim regardless of when you pass away (if you have paid your premium on time).
-It's the most common permanent life insurance type.
-Whole life might appeal to you if you're seeking:
+A whole life insurance policy offers lifelong coverage and a death benefit that your beneficiaries may claim regardless of when you pass away (if you have paid your premium on time).
+It's the most common type of permanent life insurance.

 What is universal life insurance?